Plea against Malayalam film 'Churuli' a publicity interest litigation: Kerala HC | Entertainment

 - India

-The Kerala High Court on Monday described PIL as a publicity interest litigation not a public interest litigation as it is known.
-The PIL sought removal of a Malayalam mystery-horror film 'Churuli' from the OTT platform and said no statutory provision appeared to have been violated by screening of the movie.
+The Kerala High Court on Monday described as a publicity interest litigation a public interest litigation seeking removal of a Malayalam mystery-horror film 'Churuli' from the OTT platform and said no statutory provision appeared to have been violated by screening of the movie.

 With the observations, Justice P V Kunhikrishnan reserved the judgement on the matter.